doomedraven/VirusTotalApi/README.md

                         API).
 If the parameter is not specified, each item returned will onlycontain the scanned URL and its detection ratio.
-  --massive-download    Show information how to get massive download work
 ```